savindi-wijenayaka/bidaf-allen/README.md

 # BiDAF-AllenNLP Edited
 This is a Edited version of AllenNLP BiDAF implementation for Machine Comprehension Tasks.
 In this I separated the Tokenization and Embedding part of the passage.
 In the first calling pass the passage and a sample question.
 After that you can just ask the question.
-This is coded just for experience.
+This is coded just for experience and research.

 ## BiDAF Model Architecture
 ![BiDaF_Arch](https://github.com/PhantomGrin/bidaf-allen/blob/master/images/bidaf_architecture.png)